 Did you know that there are typically between 1,700-1,900 job openings in Berkshire County?
 Please click the Job Quest link to find out where these jobs are.

 Berkshire County Employment Opportunities posted on Job Quest.

 BerkshireWorks Career Center provides workshops to help job seekers with resume writing, interviewing techniques, and job clubs to learn the best opportunities to find employment.
 Visit www.BerkshireWorks.org for a list of workshops and opportunities.

-Guide to Job Training Programs – Click here for a Guide to Job Training Programs in the Berkshires compiled by the Pittsfield Adult Learning Center
+Guide to Job Training Programs – Click here: Guide to Jobs & Training in the Berkshires 6-23-17 PDF for a Guide to Job Training Programs in the Berkshires compiled by the Pittsfield Adult Learning Center

 Berkshire Transportation Guide – Click Here to access the Berkshire Transportation Guide compiled by the Berkshire Regional Planning Commission.

 Resource Guide for Immigrants in Berkshire County -The Adult Learning Program at Berkshire Community College has developed a Resources for Immigrants Guide.
 Click Here to access the link.

 Video 1: How to Apply for Unemployment Benefits http://www.youtube.com/watch?v=5nZLuLaIacQ